maryyyyna/Deep_Leaning_and_Applied_AI_Project/README.md

 ## Code Instructions

 The Jupyter Notebooks was run on Google Colab using Tesla T4 GPU.
-The dataset and the Fine-Tuned Model configuration were uploaded on Google Drive to make them accessible in the notebook.
+The dataset and the Fine-Tuned Model configuration were uploaded on Google Drive to make them accessible in the Notebooks.